 Monero is different.
 Monero isn’t dominated by ASICs nor by GPUs.
 Both CPUs and GPUs work great for mining Monero, which allows for a wide variety of mining devices to join the playing board.
 In this article, I will be providing more information about Monero Mining, how to do it yourself, and some recommendations.

 “Get 1% daily” This is one of the most standardized examples of a Cloud Mining advertisement.
 Believe me: These are not worth it.
 Anything offering you 1% daily is a scam.
 There may be exceptions, but it’s impossible to know what is legit and what’s not.
 Besides, what company would give you 1% daily if they could just use it themselves?

-Some Cloud Mining companies might be legitimate companies, who also offer far less profits.
+Some Cloud Mining companies might be legitimate companies, which also offer far fewer profits.
 One of these companies is Genesis Mining.
 HashFlare is another example, although there are some doubts about both of them, especially on the latter.

 In five simple words: Stay away from Cloud Mining.

 Real Monero Mining: Rewards for your effort

 Although the real mining process takes a bit more effort than the simple Cloud Mining opportunities that are crowding the internet, it’s also much more rewarding.
 Not only would you remove the fee the Cloud Company is charging you automatically because they obviously want to stay alive and have to pay their personnel, but they also carry a large risk with them.